 This drug is administered as an infusion in to your vein or central line over 30 to 90 minutes and is generally well tolerated.

 Allergy to the antibody can occur on administration and you will be monitored for this.

-Avoid pregnancy as the drug can cause birth defects.
+Avoid this treatment in pregnancy as the drug can cause birth defects.
 Use of contraception in both males and females is advised whilst on this therapy.

 Herceptin is quite well tolerated and may be used either on its own or as combination therapy for stomach cancer therapy.